Generic Name: ertugliflozin (ER too gli FLOE zin)

 Steglatro is not for treating type 1 diabetes.

-You should not use Steglatro if you have severe kidney disease, if you are on dialysis, or if you have diabetic ketoacidosis.
-This medicine is not for treating type 1 diabetes.
+You should not use Steglatro if you have severe kidney disease or if you are on dialysis.

 Before taking this medicine